-Data taken from three decades of research has shown that grassfed and grassfinished beef has a better saturated fatty acid lipid profile, and is also higher in total CLA (conjugated linoleic acid) and Omega 3 fatty acids.
-It also contains higher concentrations of Vitamin A, Vitamin D, Vitamin K, glutathione and Vitamin E (which is not present in grain fed beef).
+Data taken from three decades of research has shown that grassfed and grassfinished beef has a better saturated fatty acid lipid profile and also contains higher concentrations of Vitamin A, Vitamin D, Vitamin K, glutathione and Vitamin E (which is not present in grain fed beef).

 - Glutathione: An extremely powerful antioxidant that neutralizes cellular and tissue damage caused by various free radicals (free radicals destroy cell membranes resulting in damage to DNA and mitochondria)

-Our grassfed tallow is locally sourced from an Albertan ranch that practices the highest standards of animal care and feeding practices.
+Our grassfed and grassfinished tallow is locally sourced from a fourth generation Albertan ranch that practices the highest standards of animal care and feeding practices.
 They are Certified Animal Welfare Approved and Certified Grassfed, both by AGW (A Greener World).